• Skip to main content

 Step 3:

 Add onion puree to sautéed ginger garlic and cook on medium low flame till all the moisture is evaporated & you can no longer smell raw onions.
-By the time onion is cooking, blend tomatoes to make smooth puree.
+By the time onions are cooking, blend tomatoes to make smooth puree.

 Cooking onion for rajma masala.